 27.9.3.2 SRP-based spatial reuse initiation

-An HE STA identifies a SRP PPDU SRP opportunity when the following two conditions are met: (#17078)
+An HE STA identifies a SRP opportunity when the following two conditions are met: (#17078)

-The value of RPL is the received power level of the legacy portion of the SRP PPDU, normalized to 20 MHz bandwidth. (#15747) (#16157)
+The value of RPL is the received power level of the SRP PPDU as reported in the RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, normalized to 20 MHz bandwidth. (#15747) (#16157)

-An HE STA that identifies an SRP opportunity due to the receipt of a SRP PPDU may eschew the NAV update operations normally executed based on the receipt of the RXVECTOR parameter TXOP_DURA-TION and the Trigger frame Duration field value.
+An HE STA that identifies an SRP opportunity may eschew the NAV update operations normally executed based on the receipt of the RXVECTOR parameter TXOP_DURA-TION and the Trigger frame Duration field value.
 See Figure 27-11 (SRP PPDU spatial reuse).
-A STA that identifies an SRP opportunity due to the receipt of a SRP PPDU may issue a PHY-CCARESET.request to ignore the associated HE TB PPDU(s) that are triggered by the Trigger frame of the SRP PPDU and that occurs within aSIFSTime + aRxPHYStartDelay + 2  aSlotTime of the end of the last symbol on the air of the PPDU that contained the Trigger frame, provided that the value of the RXVECTOR parameter BSS_- COLOR of the HE TB PPDU matches the BSS color of the SRP PPDU.
-A STA that identifies an SRP opportunity due to the receipt of a SRP PPDU shall not transmit an SR PPDU that terminates beyond the PPDU duration of the HE TB PPDU that is triggered by the Trigger frame of the SRP PPDU. (#17082)
+A STA that identifies an SRP opportunity may issue a PHY-CCARESET.request to ignore the associated HE TB PPDU(s) that are triggered by the Trigger frame of the SRP PPDU and that occurs within aSIFSTime + aRxPHYStartDelay + 2  aSlotTime of the end of the last symbol on the air of the PPDU that contained the Trigger frame, provided that the value of the RXVECTOR parameter BSS_- COLOR of the HE TB PPDU matches the BSS color of the SRP PPDU.
+A STA that identifies an SRP opportunity shall not transmit an SR PPDU that terminates beyond the PPDU duration of the HE TB PPDU that is triggered by the Trigger frame of the SRP PPDU. (#17082)

-In cases where condition 2) above is not met because there is no SR PPDU queued for transmission, an HE STA supporting SRP-based SR PPDU reception shall calculate the maximum allowed transmit power per condition 2) above and obey that transmit power limit for all responses transmitted to received SR PPDUs during the time that ends at the end of the HE TB PPDU that is triggered by the SRP PPDU identified above. (#15749)
+(#15749)

 TGax editor: modify Figure 27-11 SRP PPDU spatial reuse by adding the elements in red as shown and a CID tag to the caption, as shown: